-- The earth is the LORD's and all that it holds, the world and those who live in it. - 2 For he founded it on the seas, and on the floods he sustains it. - Who may ascend the hill of the LORD?
-Who may stand in his holy place? - The clean of hands, the pure of heart, who sets not their heart upon sinful things, nor swears with intent to deceive:
+24 The earth is the LORD's and all that it holds,

+the world and those who live in it.

+2 For he founded it on the seas,

+and on the floods he sustains it.

+3 Who may ascend the hill of the LORD?

+Who may stand in his holy place?

+4 The clean of hands, the pure of heart,

+who sets not their heart upon sinful things,

+nor swears with intent to deceive:

-- they win from the Lord a blessing:God is their champion and savior. - dod is their champion and savior. - 6 Such must be those who resort to him, and seek the face of the God of Jacob.
+5 they win from the LORD a blessing:

+God is their champion and saviour.

+6 Such must be those who resort to him,

+and seek the face of the God of Jacob.
 Selah